 12th August 1346 24th August 1349

 Robert de Burton’s name, you could say, is just another name among many other vicars who came to Edwinstowe, with his name listed on the board at the back of the church.
 Very little is known about him but his family was very well known.
-Accounts of his family were recorded, from many different sources, in fact you could almost write a bestselling drama about their deeds, actions and wrongdoings.
+Accounts about his family were recorded, from many different sources, in fact, you could almost write a bestselling drama about their deeds, actions and wrongdoings.